Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 ```

 Now we can use _any_ abstract domain: signs, intervals, octagons, etc.

+#info-box(title: "Going Deeper")[
+  This generic structure is formally known as a *Direct Product Domain*.

+  In @ch-domain-combinations, we will enhance this with:
+  - *Reduction*: Allowing the BDD and Data domain to exchange information (refining data based on path conditions).
+  - *Widening*: Handling loops correctly to ensure termination.
+  - *Relational Domains*: Tracking correlations between variables.
+]

 #example-box(number: "5.2", title: "Interval Domain")[
   Replace signs with intervals: